Mintaro, South Australia: Slate and flagstones

 By 1860 Mintaro was South Australia's leading producer of high quality slate.
 Mintaro slate was exhibited at the 1862 London International Exhibitions where it received the highest awards for large slab size and excellent flatness.
 In 1910, the slate was described as some of the finest stone to be got in any part of the world.
 Among its many uses and qualities, the perfectly flat slate surface makes it ideal for billiard and pool tables.
 Walter Lindrum, the Australian billiard player who was the world champion from 1932 to 1950, praised the quality of Mintaro slate claiming it was equal to anything he had played on.
 He later practiced at his Melbourne home on a table made from a single slab of slate from Mintaro.
 Australian tennis player, Lleyton Hewitt, installed single slab three-quarter-sized tables also made from Mintaro Slate in his Adelaide house and Melbourne apartment.

 The slate was used initially as a local building material as well as in the construction of fermenting tanks at Clare Valley wineries, acid leaching tanks at the Kapunda copper mines, cricket pitches, water troughs, tombstones, fencing, switchboards and school blackboards.
 Most of the heritage listed homes and ruins in Mintaro are built predominantly from locally mined slate.

 When Thompson Priest died in 1888, his quarry was acquired by a Melbourne firm.
 During the economic depression of the 1890s, the quarry languished for several years and wound down its production.
 In 1911 a local syndicate, the Mintaro Slate and Flagstone Company Limited, was formed and in 1912 an area of 60-80 acres adjacent to the quarry was purchased from Sir Samuel Way, together with the Melbourne agency which had been the distributor for Victoria.
 With effective new management increased slate production began.
 In 1981 the quarrying operations were again sold and reformed as the Mintaro Slate Quarries Pty Ltd, wholly owned in South Australia.

 The slate and flagstone deposits are part of the Mintaro Shale Formation within the Belair Subgroup.
 They were deposited on the sea floor during low energy conditions in the Adelaide Rift Complex about 800 million years ago.
 They are grey, evenly bedded, finely laminated metasiltstones or slate with minor dolomitic siltstone.
 At Mintaro, the natural jointing and fracturing are widely spaced and facilitates the mining of large slabs.
-Many prominent buildings in Adelaide feature Mintaro slate, including Parliament House, St Francis Xavier Cathedral, South Australian Museum, Supreme Court, Adelaide Town Hall, St Peters Cathedral and Mortlock Library.
+Many prominent buildings in Adelaide feature Mintaro slate, including Parliament House, St Francis Xavier Cathedral, South Australian Museum, Supreme Court, Adelaide Town Hall, St Peter's Cathedral and Mortlock Library.
 Mintaro slate has been used in every Australian city and also in many regional areas.

 In recent time use of the slate has established a niche market that includes paving, kitchen and table tops, fireplaces, flooring, verandah edging and heritage surfaces.
 The slate remains well known internationally for its use in billiard tables.

+Selected heritage listings

+Aside from the heritage listing of the entire town of Mintaro, several buildings in Mintaro, as well as an adjacent locality, are listed on the South Australian Heritage Register.